-Committees can play an important role in associations.
-They help share the workload, provide opportunity way for members to get involved, and train and prepare future directors.
-The Board can set up committees as necessary to carry out the functions of the association.
+Committees can play a vital role in associations.
+They help distribute the workload, provide an opportunity for members to get involved, and train and prepare future directors.
+The Board has the authority to establish committees as necessary to carry out the functions of the association.

-Examples of community association committees include Fun Day in the Park, Earth Day, financial planning, and fundraising committees.
+Examples of community association committees include Fun Day in the Park, "Greenspace" and fundraising committees.
 Your Community Consultant can help you draft terms of reference for committees.